Benjamin Dichter

 Benjamin Joseph Dichter (born 1975 or 1976) was a leader in the 2022 Canadian convoy protest.
-He is also a gemologist, former print shop operator, A-Z owner-operator, and author, from Toronto, Canada.
+He is an entrepreneur, working as a journalist, truck driver, author and podcast publisher.
+Formerly, he has worked as a gemologist, and as a print shop owner in Toronto.
 He is the founder of the LGBTQ conservative group LGBTory.

 Dichter was the candidate for Toronto Centre-Rosedale in the 2014 Toronto municipal election, and the 2015 Conservative candidate for Toronto-Danforth.
 He lost in both elections.
-He has been noted for criticisms of partisan divisiveness, and of political tolerance toward extremism.
+He has been noted for criticisms against partisan divisiveness, and his criticism against political tolerance of extremism.

 Early life and education

 Dichter was adopted by a Jewish family and attended the Associated Hebrew Schools of Toronto and the York Mills Collegiate Institute.

 Career

-Dichter has worked as a gemologist, as a truck owner-operator, and as a print shop operator in Toronto.
+Dichter is a truck driver who has worked as a gemologist, and as a print shop operator in Toronto.
 He patented an invention for motorcycles, registered in 2003.

 Dichter has produced several podcasts, covering topics of philosophy, law, crime, terrorism, and the SARS-CoV-2 pandemic.
 Some podcasts include The Quiggin Report (anti-terrorism, Islamic extremism), the Open College podcast (philosophy, history, politics), and Not On Record (crime, legal research, investigations).
 He is the founder of Possibly Correct Media, that publishes a podcast by the same name.